What is a Gradient map?

 2. Select Edit menu > Tonal Correction > Gradient map.

-Note: on smartphones, select the Hamburger menu > Edit > Tonal Correction > Gradient map.
+Select the ≡ menu > Edit > Tonal Correction > Gradient map.

 3. Double-click or double-tap the image you want to change from the Gradient set in the dialog to reflect it on the color bar.